-A description of any substantive differences in planned actions and actual implementation of these actions.
+A description of overall implementation, including any substantive differences in planned actions and actual implementation of these actions, and any relevant challenges and successes experienced with implementation.

 The LEA used the following rating scale to determine the LEA's progress in implementing the actions to achieve the articulated goal.
 Ratings were based on an analysis of both inputs from educational partners and metrics.